kevin-kariuki/core/SECURITY.md

 ## Reporting a Vulnerability

 Vulnerabilities should be reported via e-mail to security@cscanner.io, which is hosted on ProtonMail.
+We will get back to you within 7 calendar days at most, and the fix will be released as soon as possible, but not later than 90 days after the initial report with full credits to you.
+Unfortunately at this time we are not able to offer a reward/bug bounty.

 Our PGP key is the following:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----